USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch01_overview.md

 ## New Features in CMAQv5.3

 ## System Recommendations
-[Add something about system recommendations so that people know they won't be running this on a PC]
+**>>COMMENT<<** Note: Add something about system recommendations so that people know they won't be running this on a PC.

 ## CMAQ Support Resources
-[condense these sections, and add information on resources on EPA website and GitHub]
+**>>COMMENT<<** Condense these sections, and add information on resources on EPA website and GitHub

-** >>COMMENT<< ** This information should be greatly condensed and moved to one of the beginning sections so people realize these options are available for training and help on running CMAQ.
+**>>COMMENT<<** This information should be greatly condensed and moved to one of the beginning sections so people realize these options are available for training and help on running CMAQ.
 It does not need to be its own chapter.

 To support the CMAQ user community, EPA and the University of North Carolina at Chapel Hill host the [Community Modeling and Analysis System (CMAS) Center](http://www.cmascenter.org/), which distributes CMAQ software, develops cloud-based platforms for running CMAQ and analyzing outputs, and provides new user training on the CMAQ modeling system.
 The CMAS Center offers an e-mail help desk and an online forum to allow users to connect with model developers and other model users around the world.